Struct SimpleCell

 Immutably borrows the wrapped value, returning an error if the value is currently mutably borrowed.

 Unlike RefCell::borrow, this method is unsafe because it does not return a Ref, thus leaving the borrow flag untouched.
-Mutably borrowing the RefCell while the reference returned by this method is alive is undefined behaviour.
+Mutably borrowing the RefCell while the reference returned by this method is alive is undefined behavior.

 use std::cell::RefCell;